DoTheEvo/selfhosted-apps-docker/gotify-ntfy-signal/readme.md

-* **gotify** - great for single person use, but the moment theres more people they need to share single account and so lack the ability to choose what to get and what not to get
+* **gotify** - great for single person use, but the moment theres more people they need to share single account and so lack the ability to choose what to get and what not to get.
 * **ntfy** - simple original approach to just subscribing to "topics" without authentification.
 Very simple single line push notification.
   Support for multiple user, supports ios.